nodeforspeed/node-for-speed/README.md

 # Customization

 ## Loader
-A loader defines how a route is mounted your server (or router) and delegates the task an adapter if provider.
+A loader defines how a route is mounted on your server (or router) and delegates the task an adapter if provider.

 ```javascript
 module.exports = (server, route, adapter, router) => {